Long Beach Hit-and-Run Accident Lawyers

 - They left the accident scene without providing identifying information as required by state law.

-Long Beach hit-and-run accident lawyers will assist you from start to finish.
-They will support you during the hectic process of pursuing compensation after a crash.
-After meeting with you and learning the facts of your case, your attorney will begin crafting a case strategy to help you collect the money you need to get your life back on track.
+Our Long Beach hit-and-run accident lawyers can help you handle your case.
+We can support you throughout the process of pursuing compensation after a crash.
+After meeting with you and learning the facts of your case, our attorneys can craft a case strategy tailored to your specific situation.

-Part of building a solid case involves a thorough investigation.
-Your Long Beach hit-and-run accident lawyer will review accident photos, and police reports, speak to eyewitnesses, and employ experts to create an argument in your favor.
+Part of building a case involves a thorough investigation.
+Your Long Beach hit-and-run accident lawyer will review accident photos and police reports, speak to eyewitnesses, and employ experts to create an argument in your favor.

 An experienced attorney will want to see your medical records and bills.
-In addition to the property damage they may deduce from accident photos, your attorney will help you identify the losses you incurred since the accident and determine a reasonable settlement.
+In addition to the property damage they may deduce from accident photos, your attorney will help you identify the losses you incurred since the accident and determine the extent of your losses.

 Your accident lawyer will negotiate with the insurance company on your behalf.
 Negotiating with insurance companies may be slightly more complex in hit-and-run accidents than in an accident where each party remains at the scene.
 If you cannot find the liable driver, you may file a claim with your uninsured motorist coverage.

 Uninsured motorist coverage is a part of many drivers’ insurance coverage.
-This part of your policy is available only if the other driver does not have coverage or you are in a hit-and-run accident.
-Your injury lawyer will help you file a claim to access this coverage and get help paying for your damages.
+In California, this coverage is not mandatory, but insurance companies are required to offer it to drivers.
+This applies if the other driver does not have coverage.
+However, in some cases, it may also apply to hit-and-run accidents.
+Your injury lawyer will help you file a claim to access this coverage if it is included in your policy.

 Hit-and-run accident victims must remember the statute of limitations.
 The statute of limitations is the deadline for when an accident victim can file a civil lawsuit against a liable party for damages.
-Under California Code of Civil Procedure §355.1, a traffic crash victim has two years from the accident date to file a civil lawsuit.
-Failure to file a lawsuit or settle the claim with an insurance company bars the victim from civil recovery.
+Under California Code of Civil Procedure §355.1, a traffic crash victim generally has two years from the accident date to file a civil lawsuit.
+Failure to file a lawsuit within the specified time limit may result in the case being dismissed.
+Nevertheless, there are certain exceptions to this deadline, particularly when minors and delayed discovery of injuries are involved.
+A Long Beach hit-and-run accident lawyer can help you understand the legal time limit that applies to your case.

 Settlement in a motor vehicle accident; client suffered internal injuries.– JUDD ROSS ALLEN

 You may settle your claim with the opposing insurance company.
 Settling helps avoid the expense and time of a trial.
-However, if the settlement is not satisfactory, your injury lawyer will take your case to trial to attempt to get a larger settlement.
+If a fair settlement offer is not made, your attorney can advise you on whether to take the case to trial, though the decision will depend on the validity of your claim.

 There are various types of damages recoverable after a Long Beach hit-and-run accident.
 To help identify the physical injuries you suffered from the crash, seeing a doctor within 24 hours of the accident is advisable.
 Prompt medical attention will help build your case and mitigate your pain.